amigavision/amigavision.github.io/best.md

 There are also fundamental platform issues.
 On Windows and macOS, emulators do not automatically run 50hz PAL software at a true 50hz output rate.
 Since the majority of Amiga games were written for PAL systems, this results in uneven scrolling, [judder], or [tearing] that cannot be fully eliminated in standard setups with emulators on those platforms. [^3]

-[Here’s a forum thread](https://eab.abime.net/showthread.php/showthread.php?t=67729) where both the author of WinUAE and the author of FS-UAE confirm that the standard PC *&* Mac 60hz refresh rates will cause stuttering when playing 50hz PAL Amiga games or demos.
+[Here’s a forum thread](https://eab.abime.net/showthread.php/showthread.php?t=67729) where both the author of WinUAE and the author of FS-UAE also confirm that the standard PC *&* Mac 60hz refresh rates will cause stuttering when playing 50hz PAL Amiga games or demos.

 PC emulation can be an excellent tool for experimentation and development, but it is not the most reliable way to experience the Amiga as it actually behaved.